CAMgalaxy/CAMgalaxy.github.io/README.md

 Two differents options are available regarding the use of this software:

 * All the data can be sent to personal servers such as MangoDB, Jatos, Pavlovia or any other ones.
-* We currently setting up an administrative panel to easily set up and configure your C.A.M.E.L. study.
+* We have set up an administrative panel to easily set up and configure your CAM study: https://drawyourminds.de/

 ## Analyse your data